wwzll123/EiRA/Tokenization/readme.md

 # Generate token

-We saved the five token (sequence, strucuture, ss, sa, and InterPro annotation) in the npz format of numpy using the following commands.
+We saved the five token (sequence, structure, ss, sa, and InterPro annotation) in the npz format of numpy using the following commands.

  ```
  $ python generate_token.py \